VesselTok: Tokenizing Vessel-like 3D Biomedical Graph Representations for Reconstruction and Generation: Experiments

 \subsection{Vessel Specific Baselines}

-The state-of-the-art vessel-generation approach~\cite{prabhakar20243d,prabhakar2025semantically} can handle branches and loops but operates in the uncompressed point cloud space, which makes it computationally intractable for the number of nodes in our dataset.
+The state-of-the-art vessel-generation approach~\cite{prabhakar20243d} can handle branches and loops but operates in the uncompressed point cloud space, which makes it computationally intractable for the number of nodes in our dataset.
 Alternatively, we benchmark the reconstruction capabilities of VesselTok against established autoencoder VesselGPT~\cite{feldman2025vesselgpt}.
 However, VesselGPT is a vessel-tree-only method.

 Hence, we compare VesselTok and other baselines only on the airway tree (ATM) dataset, training them from scratch.
 Please note that airway trees are expected to be loop-free but often contain small spurious cycles due to minute inaccuracies in segmentation.
 Since VesselGPT assumes a strict tree structure, we needed to remove these loops during preprocessing.
 In contrast, VesselTok requires no such cleanup.
 We also experimented with VesselVAE~\cite{feldman2023vesselvae}, but it fails to converge.
-Tab.~\ref{tab:atm_comparison} shows that VesselTok achieves the best clDice, CD, and $|\Delta \beta_1|$, reflecting higher geometric fidelity and better recovery of cyclic structure, while VesselGPT performs best on $|\Delta \beta_0|$, likely benefiting from the simplication step in its preprocessing pipeline.
+Tab.~\ref{tab:atm_comparison} shows that VesselTok achieves the best clDice, CD, and $|\Delta \beta_1|$, reflecting higher geometric fidelity and better recovery of cyclic structure, while VesselGPT performs best on $|\Delta \beta_0|$, likely benefiting from the simplification step in its preprocessing pipeline.